 UK unmarried partner visa extension

-The Home Office changed the Immigration Rules whereby those applicants whose leave to remain as a partner is expiring on or after 1 May 2017 will have to meet the English language requirement at level A2 of the CEFR at the time of making an application for renewal of their visa.
+The Home Office changed the Immigration Rules whereby those applicants whose leave to remain as a partner is expiring on or after 1 May 2017.
+They will have to meet the English language requirement at level A2 of the CEFR at the time of making an application for renewal of their visa.

 UK unmarried partner visa route leads to settlement (ILR).